nighres/nighres/README.rst

 Nighres is a Python package for processing of high-resolution neuroimaging data.
 It developed out of `CBS High-Res Brain Processing Tools
 <https://www.cbs.mpg.de/institute/software/cbs-tools>`_ and aims to make those
 tools easier to install, use and extend.
+Nighres now includes new functions from the `IMCN imaging toolkit <https://github.com/IMCN-UvA/imcn-imaging>`_ and additional packages may be added in future releases.

 Because parts of the package have to be built locally it is currently not possible to use ``pip install`` directly from PyPI.
 Instead, please follow the installation instructions provided at http://nighres.readthedocs.io/en/latest/installation.html

-Currently, Nighres is developed and tested on Linux Ubuntu Trusty and Python 2.7.
+Currently, Nighres is developed and tested on Linux Ubuntu Trusty and Python 3.5.
-The next releases are scheduled to use Python 3.
 Release versions have been extensively tested on our example data.
 Development versions include additional modules and functions but with limited guarantees.

 Required packages